A2nyc/Ruby-Grocery_List-Prototype/README.md

 # Ruby-Grocery_List-Prototype
-Creating a grocery list using irb in Ruby.
+Creating a grocery list using ruby.

+To run this file, in terminal type 'ruby shopping_list.rb'